 1.2.4.c Price selections are in US Dollars.
 International retail prices are calculated periodically by converting the base price into other currencies, applying any local sales taxes and VAT, and rounding or otherwise adjusting based on local pricing practices.
-Epic won’t sell publishers’ products for more than the selected base price except for making international retail price adjustments.
+Epic won’t sell sellers’ products for more than the selected base price except for making international retail price adjustments.

-1.2.4.d For Epic Event sales, Epic may occasionally work with publishers to temporarily lower the base price of a product for a limited period of time, but this will only be done by mutual agreement.
+1.2.4.d For Epic Event sales, Epic may occasionally work with sellers to temporarily lower the base price of a product for a limited period of time, but this will only be done by mutual agreement.

 1.3.a Images must accurately display the relevant functionality or contents of the product.

 1.3.b Images must not display any unlicensed third-party copyrighted material.